DenseShift: Towards Accurate and Efficient Low-Bit Power-of-Two Quantization: Network

 where $\mathbbm{1}(\cdot)$ is the Heaviside function mapping all positive values to one and the remaining to zero.

 Next, we recursively re-parameterize the shifting parameter $S$ as a combination of $t$ binary variables to address the weight freezing problem:

 In the following, we demonstrate the re-parameterization on positive $S$ values using $3$-bit case as an example, and the negative $S$ values can be obtained by adding a constant bias term.
-Define a 3-bit DenseShift network with discrete weights $\wshift\in \{\pm1, \pm2, \pm4, \pm8\}$.
+We define a 3-bit DenseShift network with discrete weights $\wshift\in \{\pm1, \pm2, \pm4, \pm8\}$.
 This network can be re-parameterized as:

-Note that all the weights $\{\wsign, w_1, w_2, w_3\}$ are trained in full-precision. {By representing the original shift parameter $S_3$ with three full-precision parameters $w_1$, $w_2$, and $w_3$, we are projecting the optimization process from 1D space to higher-dimensional 3D space, making the shift parameter easier to vary between different scales and thus easier to learn.} While such training requires $(N+1)$ floating point references, it is not as memory expensive as it appears, especially under 2/3-bit weight conditions.
+Note that all the weights $\{\wsign, w_1, w_2, w_3\}$ are trained in full-precision. {By representing the original shift parameter $S_3$ with three full-precision parameters $w_1$, $w_2$, and $w_3$, we are projecting the optimization process from 1D space to higher-dimensional 3D space, making the shift parameter easier to vary between different scales and thus easier to learn.} {Compared to \cite{li2021s}, our approach eliminates the dense weight regularizer.
+This not only removes the need to tune an additional hyper-parameter but also simplifies the usage of our algorithm.} While such training requires $(N+1)$ floating-point references, it is not as memory expensive as it appears, especially under 2/3-bit weight conditions.
 The memory is dominated by the activation with a large batch size during training.